-CAD is a type of dermatitis or eczema, and the skin is usually hot, swollen and red.
-It may feel sore, itchy or burning.
+CAD is a type of dermatitis or eczema.
+The skin is usually hot, swollen, red and may feel sore, itchy or burning.
 Blisters can develop or the surface may feel dry and flaky.

 What does CAD look like?

-The rash of CAD is often strikingly limited to sun exposed areas (face, ‘v’ of the neck, back of the hands and forearms) and spares the shaded areas under the chin, behind the ears and under watch straps.
+The rash of CAD is often clearly limited to areas of skin exposed to the sun (face, ‘v’ of the neck, back of the hands and forearms) and does not appear on the shaded areas under the chin, behind the ears and under watch straps.
 However, over time, unexposed areas can also be affected.
-Sometimes the rash is more widespread and extends onto covered sites or the palms and soles.
+Sometimes the rash is more widespread and extends onto skin that is usually covered or onto the palms and soles.
 The skin may initially be swollen and red.
-With time, it becomes thickened and lined with altered pigmentation (increased or reduced).
+With time, the skin becomes thickened and lined with altered pigmentation (darker or lighter areas of skin).
 Increased pigmentation can be especially noticeable in people with darker skin.
 In severe cases, the skin may look more red all over.

 How can CAD be diagnosed?

-Patients with CAD usually have severe dermatitis of the head and neck and they get referred to a dermatologist for assessment.
+Patients affected by CAD usually have severe dermatitis of the head and neck, and are referred to a dermatologist for assessment.
 The dermatologist will take a detailed history of the medications being used.
 The distribution of the dermatitis can be a helpful pointer to diagnosis, but it can be difficult to tell CAD apart from other types of facial eczema just from the appearance.
 Further tests are usually needed including:

 Patch tests and photopatch tests – to identify any chemical allergies i.e. allergic contact dermatitis.
-The substances that can cause such allergies may include natural fragrances and plants, preservative chemicals, medicaments and sunscreens.
+The substances that can cause such allergies may include natural fragrances and plants, preservative chemicals, medications and sunscreens.
 (See patch testing PIL)

 Can CAD be cured?

-No, there is no cure for CAD and many people with CAD remain sensitive to sunlight for several years.
-However, most people are able to help the problem by careful sun avoidance and with medication (see below).
+No, there is no cure for CAD and many people affected by CAD remain sensitive to sunlight for several years.
+However, most people are able to lessen the problem by careful sun avoidance and with medication (see below).
 One study found that CAD cleared in half of all sufferers after about 15 years.

 Self care –What can I do?

-A high factor, broad sunscreen, non-fragranced sunscreen should be used to protect any exposed areas of skin.
-A reflectant mineral sunscreen is needed to give protection to individuals who are also daylight sensitive.
-These can be obtained as tinted creams to match different skin tones for example from Tayside Pharmaceuticals (see below for details)
+A high factor, broad spectrum, non-fragranced sunscreen should be used to protect any exposed areas of skin.
+A mineral sunscreen that reflects light is needed to give protection to individuals who are also daylight sensitive.
+These can be obtained as tinted creams to match different skin tones, for example from Tayside Pharmaceuticals.
+(See below for details)

-Many people with CAD have contact allergies which can be identified by patch and photopatch testing.
-It is important to avoid all future skin contact with these chemicals.
+Many people affected by CAD have contact allergies which can be identified by patch and photo patch testing.
+It is important to avoid all future skin contact with these products.